prathikmr7/KubernetesDocs/Kubernetes Deep Dive: Objects & Operations.md

 You can get more information about Pod fields using `kubectl explain pod`.

-Metadata names should be given exactly two spaces for proper parsing. [cite: 201] The name inside the container is the container name, while the name inside metadata is the Pod name.
+Metadata names should be given exactly two spaces for proper parsing.
+The name inside the container is the container name, while the name inside metadata is the Pod name.

 Official Kubernetes Pods documentation: [Using Pods](https://kubernetes.io/docs/concepts/workloads/pods/)